 To be successful in a child custody relocation case in Virginia, you need counsel who can present your facts in a concise and compelling way.

-The experienced child custody attorneys at Wexell Milman have handled a number of child custody relocation cases, including the seminal case of Sullivan v.
+The experienced Fairfax child custody relocation lawyers at Wexell Milman have handled a number of child custody relocation cases, including the seminal case of Sullivan v.
 Knick, at both the trial and appellate level.
 Should you be involved in a child custody relocation case — whether you are the parent who wishes to move away with the children after divorce or the parent who is opposing the move — we welcome the opportunity to consult with you about your options.

-For answers to specific questions you have about child custody relocation, call Wexell Milman at 703-539-5398 or contact us online to book an appointment.
+For answers to specific questions you have about child custody relocation, call Wexell Milman at (703) 454-5448 or contact us online to book an appointment.

 Call Wexell Milman Today